Skip to content

 Arriving around 5.15 p.m. (because that’s when the sushi rice is just about perfect, according to Kwon) I happily dig into round after round of exquisite nigiri sushi, prepared by chef David Hopps (more on him in a moment).
 Buttery kanpachi, rich Scottish salmon, all plated with singular urgency, piece by piece.
 And it’s all perfection.
 When Kwon enthuses about how he believes Naked Fish’s sushi (experienced in this manner) can go toe to toe with some of the best in the country, I really don’t disagree.

 The way Kwon sees it, if the restaurant can’t reliably execute the dish in its most essential form for every diner, what’s the point?
-Of course it is possible to deliver the experience, as ultra-boutique sushi bars across the country confirm.
+Of course, it is possible to deliver the experience, as ultra-boutique sushi bars across the country confirm.
 That stately meal I mentioned from a decade ago – that also came with a receipt that even today would put most mortgage payments to shame.
 In the land of fifty percent specials, sticker shock and awe would be business suicide in Utah.
-True story: I nearly got into a real life human fist tight defending my four figure kaiseki meal to one particularly unimpressed stranger in a bar once.
+True story: I nearly got into a real-life human fist fight defending my four-figure kaiseki meal to one particularly unimpressed stranger in a bar once.
 Never again.

 Naked Fish Japanese Bistro: don't mourn the loss of nigiri, get ready fro what's next